PrincetonUniversity/STELLOPT/BEAMS3D_FIDASIM.md

-BEAMS3D runs for preparing FIDASIM simulations
+Preparing FIDASIM simulations with BEAMS3D
 =============================================

 This tutorial will walk the user through running the BEAMS3D code and generate the necessary output files for [FIDASIM](https://d3denergetic.github.io/FIDASIM/index.html).